Your Mind: another part of your body to be trained

 Regardless of the origin of this sentence, what we just stated above can be experienced everyday in our life: when we feel down or even depressed, our body will lower its energy level in response, and what’s worse is that it will do this for days and days after the shock.
 Same way, when we get injured our mood lowers consequently, irrespective of how painful the injury was.
 Now, if this happens to “common people”, can you imagine what happens to athletes or sports enthusiasts who train on a regular basis?
 The consequences could be devastating if their Mind is not properly trained.

-Make more space in your Mind so that you thoughts can move.
 Just like in the “Fifteen Puzzle” invented by Noyes Palmer Chapman, our Mind works the same way: if it is full of thoughts, all the little tiles cannot move, therefore our Mind becomes stagnant and nothing useful comes out of it: only the same, boring and self-destructive thoughts.
 Find a way to lower the stress caused by too many thoughts in your Mind, by letting go few of them to start with, and gradually carry on until you hear the echo coming from your Mind.